 In order to apply such specific behaviour in the S-CSCF, a Service or AS can be classified in the HSS, by assigning an integer to each different class.
 This information is downloaded as part of the profile to the S-CSCF.
 In the S-CSCF each class can be configured with specific values that will be used to tailor the behaviour for each triggered Service (or each AS).
 In this way, the S-CSCF keeps being service agnostic.

 Discussion:

-This one is depended on CT1 discussion before CT4 can agree the CR.
+This one is dependent on the CT1 discussion before CT4 can agree the CR.